simp/simp-doc/docs/glossary.rst

       issues commands to the program in the form of successive lines of text (command lines).

        Source: `Wikipedia: Command Line Interface <https://en.wikipedia.org/wiki/Command-line_interface>`__

+   Code Manager
+      See :term:`r10k`.

+   Control Repo
+      A version control repository containing all of the required modules, data, and configuration for a Puppet environment.

+      See Puppet, Inc documentation: https://docs.puppet.com/pe/latest/cmgmt_control_repo.html

    CPU
    Central Processing Unit